Skip to content

 • :rf/server-init routes GET → page loader; POST → action event.
 Apps MAY collapse the two when the route's action and loader share an event.

-• The action handler carries a :spec matching the form schema, so the standard :spec boundary check runs on every POST.
+• The action handler carries a :schema matching the form schema, so the standard :schema boundary check runs on every POST.
 Server-side validation is NEVER skipped, even when client validation matches.

 • On schema failure, the per-form slice's :errors map is populated and the page re-renders; on schema success, the handler emits [:rf.server/redirect {:status 303 :location "..."}].